codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

  Once the pipeline has finished running the sync status will updated in your GitOps dashboard to reflect the current state.

-## Working with the GitOps dashboard
+## Working with the GitOps Dashboard

 After you create an ArgoCD application, you can click on it in the [GitOps environment overview](https://g.codefresh.io/gitops) and see the respective GitOps screen.